phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 If rent controls were the _primary factor_ inhibiting new construction, then surely we'd expect to see the opposite.
 If rent controls are such a substantial disincentive, then surely we'd be building them in the same quantites, if not percentage of the market, than we did during Ontario's rent control's most destructive period.

-Opponents of controls might argue that developers continued to price in the risk of their reintroduction, but judged over the course of almost a generation that argument is wanting.
+Opponents of controls argue that developers continued to price in the risk of their reintroduction,[^brescia-2005] but judged over the course of almost a generation that argument is wanting.

 What else is happening?

 <h3>The gap between new and existing rents</h3>

-I have no direct experience with real estate financing.
-Reviewing the literature however, and ignoring larger macro issues like demographics and the economy etc, they're dominated by the cost of equity, the cost of debt, the price of land, regulatory compliance and taxation. next to these labour and materials are relatively fixed costs. a real estate projects often involve a variety of actors beginning with developer, financiers and operators.
+Ignoring for now the issue of demand, the economics behind real estate projects are dominated by the cost of equity, the cost of debt, the price of land, regulatory compliance and taxation.[^black-2012] [^hswg-2001] [^investopedia] Next to these, labour and materials are relatively fixed costs.[^brescia-2005-2]

-a new construction building must borrow money, buy land, get the municipality to approve it, actually build the building, sell or rent it, and then pay taxes &mdash; and all of this for a comparable or better rate of return than similar projects at their disposal. to begin this process one typically begins with equity, the downpayment used to finance the necessary loans. developers have a need to roll over equity from project to project, and so rental buildings blah
+A developer or builder leading the construction of a new building must obtain financing, obtain land, get the municipality to approve the project, actually build the building, sell or rent it, and then pay taxes &mdash; though not necessarily in that order.
+And, of course, all this effort must have a better or comparable rate of return than other projects at their disposal.[^black-2012]

-Real estate is a complex and risky industry.
-Projects are measured in years, and involve substantial investm
+Though in the past many rental building owners also participated in their construction, today developers and owners tend to be separate actors with distinct business models.
+As a result, while operating a rental building can be desirable, building a new one often isn't.[^hswg-2001]

+In a nutshell, building to rent is riskier than building to sell.
+With condominium projects, construction doesn't begin until a majority of units are pre-sold, which lowers financing costs and the amount of necessary equity.
+By the time the condo units are occupied, the developer has realized their returns and freed up their equity for use in other projects.
+Since a rental building doesn't generate income until it's completed, it's harder to assess and demonstrate its financial feasability, and consequently more equity is needed to obtain more expensive financing.
+Finally, due to the nature of the investment, the equity held in a rental building may not be recouped for decades to come.[^black-2012]

 Simply put, constructing new rental buildings is by and large not a profitable venture &mdash; but for reasons unconnected